Medically reviewed by Aimee Paik, MD

 You may have seen them on Instagram: colorful little bottles full of chewy gummies that claim to make your hair longer, thicker, and stronger.
 Beauty bloggers and influencers, including the Kardashians, have partnered with companies like Sugar Bear Hair and HUM Nutrition to recommend these vitamin gummies to millions of people around the world.
 One of the main ingredients in these gummies is biotin.
 Although it is often recommended as a supplement for healthy hair and nails, biotin may not be the miracle cure many claim it to be.

 Because a person who is deficient in biotin often develops rashes, dry skin and eczema, and hair loss or hair thinning, many people believe that supplementing your diet with biotin is the key to healthy, strong hair and that it is the solution for male pattern hair thinning or hair loss.
-However, there is to show this is the case.
+However, there is no data to show this is the case.
 In fact, biotin can interfere with common blood tests that use biotin technology, specifically thyroid function tests.
 Skewed test results could result in improper treatment and lead to seriously negative outcomes (always tell your doctor about any supplements you are taking!).

 In conclusion, we recommend being wary of brands marketing vitamins as a quick fix to your hair woes.
 Be sure to double check your facts so you don’t get caught up in the fiction!